-- Preview Email Newsletter

 WASHINGTON, July 11 -- The North Dakota Department of Water Resources (NDDWR) submitted a public comment letter to the U.S. Army Corps of Engineers regarding the proposed reissuance and modification of Nationwide Permits (NWP).
 The NDDWR highlighted the significance of these permits in facilitating efficient water management and infrastructure development in North Dakota.

-In the letter, Abby Ebach, Director of Public Policy at NDDWR, emphasized the importance of streamlining permitting processe more ST
+In the letter, Abby Ebach, Director of Public Policy at NDDWR, emphasized the importance of streamlining permitting processes.
+"Clear permitting guidelines for the safe const more ST

 NSI Industries Opposes Inclusion of Steel Derivative Tariffs in Public Comment Letter (10)